SimonWoodtli/dotfiles-old/README.md

 ## Installation

 **WARNING**: This is work in progress and may be buggy.
 Use it at your own risk.
-I suggest you fork this repository first.And then remove the things you may not want or need.
+I suggest you fork this repository first.
+And then remove the things you may not want or need.

 ## Feedback